munificent/craftinginterpreters/book/hash-tables.md

 is, the longer it will take.
 Even if the pile is nicely sorted and you've got the manual dexterity to do a binary search by hand, you're still talking `O(log(n))`.
-But with a <span name="rolodex">hash table</span>, it takes the same time to find that busines card when the stack has ten cards as when it has a million.
+But with a <span name="rolodex">hash table</span>, it takes the same time to find that business card when the stack has ten cards as when it has a million.

 <aside name="rolodex">